Do you have a strong opinion about English grammar and punctuation?

 After all, you need people to see you so they could hire you.
 Without a website, you are invisible to most of these potential clients.

-A website is a professional identity of your business and a good online presence is a great way to gain attention and stand out from the competition.
+A website is the professional identity of your business and a good online presence is a great way to gain attention and stand out from the competition.

 Pricing is crucial in a freelance business and a home-based editing business is no exception.
 In the freelancing world, time is money.